The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 Chapter 2: The K-1 Visa Process Step-by-Step

-Once USCIS approves your petition, the case is transferred to the National Visa Center (NVC).
+- The National Visa Center (NVC) Stage: Once USCIS approves your petition, the case is transferred to the National Visa Center (NVC).
 The NVC processes the case and forwards it to the U.S. Embassy in Manila.
 This stage primarily involves waiting and ensuring your case is properly transferred.

 Chapter 3: Required Documents & Evidence